cowboysmall-scratch/scratch-pad-java/README.md

-# Scratch Pad
+# Scratch Pad - Java
-a scratch pad for sharing stuff
+a scratch pad for sharing Java stuff